honeycombio/example-greeting-service/README.md

 The default tilt setup runs the go services.

+**NOTE**: if you cancel the `tilt up` command, docker resources will remain running.
+If you then try to start up another set of services, you will get a port collision.
+Run `tilt down` which will remove any resources started by tilt previously.

 To run services in another supported language, add the language name after the tilt command:

 ```shell